birkheadc/transcript_chopper/docs/README.md

 The `Finalizer` lets the user select how they want their files, what format to provide them and how to name them.

 It also optionally lets the user open a `ClozeEditor` to create Anki cards with Clozed (fill-in-the-blank) fields.

+At the moment, exporting as an anki deck (`.apkg`) file is not implemented.
+Instead, choosing Anki Deck as the format option will create a `deck.txt` file which is in a semicolon-separated-value format, and a folder with the audio snippets.
+The user can add the cards to their deck by going to File -> Import in Anki and selecting the `deck.txt`, then moving the audio files into Anki's `collection.media` folder.

+I am open to any help in directly creating an Anki `.apkg` file with the data, if anyone with more knowledge in Anki's code base is interested.